 - The property owner or tenant knew (or should have known) about the dangerous condition; and

-- The dangerous condition caused the plaintiff’s injuries.
+- The dangerous condition caused your injuries.

 In this article, our Nevada personal injury attorneys discuss:

-- 2. Dangerous conditions, notice, and warnings
+- 2. What are dangerous conditions, notices, and warnings?

-- 3. Standards for licensees and invitees
+- 3. What are standards of care for licensees and invitees?

-- 6. Homeowners and homeowners insurance
+- 6. Does homeowners insurance cover premises liability lawsuits?

-- 8. Defenses to premises liability claims
+- 8. What are defenses to premises liability claims?

 - The defendant is the owner of the premises or is in control of the premises where the accident took place;